The Basics of Building Your First Website

 More than half of web traffic is now mobile—and that means most of your potential customers will access your website from their smart phone, not a desktop computer.
-This is important to keep in mind when you or someone else designs your web pages.
+So that’s important to keep in mind when you or someone else designs your web pages!

 When a website is mobile friendly, it’s “responsive,” which means it will adapt to different screen sizes depending on what the customer is using (smartphone, iPad, etc.) There are many best practices when it comes to responsive design, font and button size, image resolution, and more, but if you’re hiring someone to design your site for you, they should know all of that.
 If you’re the one creating your site using a Wordpress template, just be sure the theme you choose is mobile-friendly.
 These days, most of them are, and it will be noted in the features of that theme.